UsrRed/YLN/README.md

 Depending on your machine, you may need to pull the original image for the three containers (`podman pull docker.io/library/mysql:latest` & `podman pull docker.io/library/php:8.2-fpm` & `podman pull docker.io/library/nginx:alpine` & `podman pull docker.io/library/haproxy:alpine`).
 This part is still optional.

---> **mandatory** : You must edit on your host PC, the following file (to retrieve the syslog-ng image): `vim /etc/containers/registries.conf`  and add the following line: `unqualified-search-registries = ['docker.io']`.
+**Mandatory :** You must edit on your host PC, the following file (to retrieve the syslog-ng image): `vim /etc/containers/registries.conf`  and add the following line : `unqualified-search-registries = ['docker.io']`.
 Afterward, you can retrieve the syslog image using the following command : `podman pull balabit/syslog-ng:latest`.

 Afterward, launch the "docker-compose.yaml" file, which contains and specifies the configuration of our containers using the following command : `podman-compose -f docker-compose.yaml up -d` (optional)